 If you have a severe reaction, treatment will be stopped immediately.

-If you have a reaction, medication can be given before future treatments to reduce the risk of further reactions.
+Medication can be given before future treatments to reduce the risk of further reactions.

 You shouldn’t have any live vaccines while you’re having chemotherapy.
-Live vaccines include measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.
+Live vaccines include mumps, measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.

 Live vaccines contain a small amount of live virus or bacteria.
 If you have a weakened immune system, which you may do during chemotherapy, they could be harmful.

 Anyone at risk of a weakened immune system, and therefore more prone to infection, should have the flu vaccine.
 This includes people due to have or already having chemotherapy.
 The flu vaccine is not a live vaccine so doesn’t contain any active viruses.